 B.S.
 Biology (Virginia Military Institute); M.S.
 Marine Science (College of William and Mary/VIMS); Ph.D.
 Biological Sciences (University of South Carolina)

 Dr. Julie Vecchio, Assistant Marine Scientist

-Julie leads non-traditional research methods in the Coastal Research Section, including analysis of reef fish populations using video camera footage and fish ecology using stable isotopes.
-She also serves as a data analyst for the section, participating in fisheries stock assessments.
-She also serves as chief scientist on research cruises.
+Julie leads non-traditional research methods in the Coastal Research Section, including analysis of reef fish populations using video camera footage and reef fish ecology using stable isotopes.
+She serves as a data analyst for the section, working with others to produce peer-reviewed publications and participating in the fisheries stock assessment process.
+She participates in both the Southeast Reef Fish Survey and the Coastal Trawl Survey as a sea-going scientist.
 Her research interests include incorporating novel technologies into fishery stock assessments (including stable isotopes, NIRS, video, etc), marine community ecology, and communicating the importance of the field of fisheries to those outside of the field.
 She joined the survey in 2022.

 Degrees: B.A.
 Biology (Albion College), M.S.
 Marine Biology (College of Charleston), PhD Marine Resource Assessment (University of South Florida)

 James Brooks, Logistics and Supplies

 James is involved with vessel logistics, the maintenance of gear and field work for the Reef Fish Survey.
 He assists with age growth, histology, and fecundity lab work.
 His interests are fishing, boating and being on the sea.
 James has been with the survey since 2014.